Midsumma Carnival

 Can I bring glass?

 No. To minimise the risk of injury, Midsumma Carnival has a strict no glass policy across the site.
 Broken glass has been one of the major causes of injury to guests in the past, so please don't bring glass drinking vessels, glass wine bottles or glass beer bottles to Carnival.
-Midsumma encourages guests to support Midsumma Festival by purchasing drinks at the Midsumma-operated bar.
-In order to gain entry to the bar, you need to obtain a proof of age wristband, available beside the Main Information Tent or near the entrance to the bar.
+Midsumma encourages guests to support Midsumma Festival by purchasing drinks at the Midsumma-operated bars.
+In order to gain entry to the bars, you need to obtain a proof of age wristband, available beside the Main Information Tent or near the entrance to the Main Bar.

 What happens if there is severe wet weather or smoke?